cakephp/docs/en/orm/validation.rst

 In the above example the entity will be saved as validation is only triggered for the ``newEntity()`` and ``patchEntity()`` methods.
-The second level of validation is meant to deal with this situation.
+The second level of validation is meant to address this situation.

-Application rules, as explained above will be checked whenever ``save()`` or ``delete()`` are called::
+Application rules as explained above will be checked whenever ``save()`` or ``delete()`` are called::

     // In src/Model/Table/UsersTable.php